fracapuano/DeepRL-Sim2Real/README.md

 <!-- TESTS -->
 ## TESTS
+The folders step2_tests/ step3_tests/ and step4_tests/ perform the hyperparameters tuning of our agent in different context.
+* step2_tests/ content optimized REINFORE, ActorCritic, PPO and TRPO parameters for environments in which no specific randomization techniques are employed
+* step3_tests/ does the same thing but for environments in which Uniform Domain Randomization is employed
+* step4_tests/ performs hyperparameters' tuning for a TRPO agent that makes use of BayRn.py.
+The way each folder works is substantially the same: first config_setter.py creates a parameter grid object of the configurations we wanted to test and writes the resulting combinations as a json file which then each indivudal script uses.
+Please notice that every tests_loader_"model".py has its specific folder in which the combinations are stored and a "model"_evaluation.txt in which each combination's specific performance are recorded.
+Eventually, config_getter.py retrives the best one for each model and stores it inside best_config.txt
 <!-- VARIANT -->
 ## VARIANT
 variant/ contains the content of the alternative approach we tried to implement in order to best identify the domain's parameters to randomize.
 A better explanation of such procedure can be read in our work's report, therefore here we just specify the order in which variant/*.py files should be executed to read the automatically generated results: